otmaneechchafyky/React-To-Do/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder using these commands:

-Example commands:

 ```sh
  $ git clone https://github.com/otmaneechchafyky/React-To-Do.git